-Students in this program may choose to pursue a dual concentration in Informatics (especially the Data Mining and Information Analysis track).
-This combination is a powerful recommendation to a prospective employer that the student can think guantitatively about information; collect, manage, analyze, and visualize massive datasets; and that the student has both the computational tools and the rigorous analytical methods to reason about information.
+Students in this program may choose to pursue a second major in Informatics (especially the Data Mining and Information Analysis track).
+This combination is a powerful recommendation to a prospective employer that the student can think quantitatively about information; collect, manage, analyze, and visualize massive datasets; and that the student has both the computational tools and the rigorous analytical methods to reason about information.

-423 Mathematics of Finance 525 Probability Theory 547 Biological Sequence Analysis EECS 502 Stochastic Processes STATS 406 Intro. to Stat.
+423 Mathematics of Finance 525 Probability Theory 547 Biological Sequence Analysis STATS 406 Intro. to Stat.
 Comp.
 STATS.
 430 Applied Probability STATS 500 Applied Statistics I STATS 550 Bayesian Decision

 523 Risk Theory 526 Discrete State Stoch.
 Proc.
-STATS 426 Intro. to Theor.
+EECS 502 Stochastic Processes STATS 426 Intro. to Theor.
 Stat.
 STATS 466 Stat.
 Quality Control STATS 501 Applied Statistics II